 We’d never heard of Monte Isola before even though it is the biggest island lake in Europe.
-Mind you, we’d never heard of Lake Iseo, the exquisite lagoon on which it stands, either.
+Mind you, we’d never heard of Lake Iseo, one of the Italian Lakes and the exquisite lagoon on which Monte Isola stands, either.
 And yet here they both are, bombarding our eyes with their overwhelming beauty.

 A short and vista rich ferry ride from Sale Marasino and we find ourselves amidst fishermen’s houses in pretty Carzano.
 The plan was to climb to the 17th century church of Santuario Ceriola where there are 360 degree views of the island and Lake Iseo.
 But it’s a hazy day.
 A climb to another sanctuary the previous day had resulted in teasing disappointment – grey vistas that were cruel enough to give the merest hint of just how spectacular the views would be in clear weather.
 We aren’t keen for a repeat performance.

 Plus, we are intrigued by the towns dotted around the island.
 Who would live in a place like this?
 A road circumnavigates Monte Isola, providing a convenient walking route.
 The blurb says there are no cars apart from those belonging to the priest, the doctor and the mayor; we figure we won’t have to worry about too much traffic.